OWASP/www-policy/legal/bylaws.md

 ### SECTION 3.04 Special Meetings

-Special meetings of the Board of Directors may be called by or at the request of the Chairman or any two (2) directors.
+Special meetings of the Board of Directors may be called by or at the request of the Chairperson or any two (2) directors.
 The person or persons authorized to call special meetings of the Board of Directors may fix the place for holding any special meeting of the Board of Directors called by them.

 ### SECTION 3.05 Notice of Special Meetings

-A special meeting may be called by the Chairman or at the request of any two (2) Board members by notice emailed, telephone, or telegraphed to each Board member not less one week before such meetings.
+A special meeting may be called by the Chairperson or at the request of any two (2) Board members by notice emailed, telephone, or telegraphed to each Board member not less one week before such meetings.
 Any directors may waive notice of any meeting.
 The attendance of a director at a meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.

 ### SECTION 3.06 Quorum

 A majority of the number of Directors fixed by ### SECTION 2 of this Article shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
 If less than such majority is present at a meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.
 All decisions will be made by majority vote of those present at a meeting at which a quorum is present.
-If a board of Directors vote results in a split decision, the Chairman of the Board, if present at the meeting, can decide the issue.
+If a board of Directors vote results in a split decision, the Chairperson of the Board, if present at the meeting, can decide the issue.

 ### SECTION 3.07 Participation in Meeting by Conference Telephone